-demonstrates the unsurprising overlap among corporate boards of directors and raises questions about the ruling power of an elite class of citizens.
+filings and corporate websites, the application demonstrates the unsurprising overlap among corporate boards of directors and raises questions about the ruling power of an elite class of citizens.
+This echoes earlier work by artist Mark Lombardi to trace global money flows and corporate malfeasance with precise network diagrams.

-Since the mid-1990s and the introduction of 'cyberspace' into popular imagination, the Internet has inspired numerous artistic visualizations.
-Inspired by a Jorge Luis Borges quote, in 1:1 Interface.
-Every (1999; Figure 29), Lisa Jevbratt visualizes the dataset of Internet protocol (IP) addresses on the Internet (everything from 000.000.000.000 to 255.255.255.255) color coded as to whether or not they are occupied by an actual website.
+Since the mid-1990s and the introduction of cyberspace into popular imagination, the Internet has inspired numerous artistic visualizations.
+Inspired by a Jorge Luis Borges quote, in 1:1 Interface: Every (1999; Fig. 31), Lisa Jevbratt visualizes the dataset of Internet protocol (IP) addresses on the Internet (everything from 000.000.000.000 to 255.255.255.255) color coded as to whether or not they are occupied by an actual website.
 The results of this process are output as an enormous, billboard-sized print, which is both physically beautiful and overwhelming.
-Martin Wattenberg, an artist and interface researcher at IBM, has created visualizations of the history of Internet art (Idea Line, 2001) and the entire database, over time, of Wikipedia, the collective encyclopedia project (History Flow, 2003; Figure 30).
+Fernanda Viégas and Martin Wattenberg created time-based visualizations of single entries in Wikipedia, the collective encyclopedia project, to help understand some of the dynamics of editing and vandalism (History Flow, 2003, Fig. 32).